Skip to Main Content

 Fees

-Graduate students pay a Student Activity Fee, a University Student Senate Fee, a Technology Fee and a CUNY Consolidated Services Fee each semester and summer session in which they enroll.
-Together, the fees cover the funding of student government, student organizations, college newspapers and other student activities; funding to support the Early Childhood Center; and services and maintenance of the Student Center.
+Graduate students pay a Student Activity Fee, a University Student Senate Fee, a Technology Fee, and a CUNY Consolidated Services Fee each semester and summer session in which they enroll.
+Together, the fees cover the funding of student government, student organizations, college newspapers, and other student activities; funding to support the Early Childhood Center; and services and maintenance of the Student Center.
 The entire fee must be paid at registration.
 No part of the fee is refundable.

-Student activity Fee
+Student Activity Fee

 Student Center